-The peak channel figure is the total number of open channels at any point in time within the month.
+The peak channel figure is the maximum number of channels that were simultaneously open at any point within the month.
 Whilst a channel physically exists in at least two regions (our servers actively manage open channels), from a customer's perspective, a channel is unique by its name and the number of regions it is physically active in has no bearing on the peak channel count.

 A channel is opened when any of the following happens: